 People Registered as Donors in the U.S.

-In 2016, more than 130 million people over the age of 18 had registered as organ donors.
+In 2017, more than 138 million people over the age of 18 had registered as organ donors.
 That's more than half of all U.S. adults.
-(54%)***
+(54 percent)***

 (Other donations were authorized by family/next of kin consent.)